p-arndt/dorcs/docs/usage/writing-your-docs.md

 ## YAML Front Matter

 You can add metadata to your Markdown files using YAML front matter.
 This is a simple way to add metadata to your docs.
-See [YAML Front Matter](../06_markdown/00_yaml_frontmatter.md) for more information.
+See [Metadata](metadata.md) for more information.